threader/AltanOS/Readme.md

-## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after reading trough the scripts of from PC-Tuning and Atlas by 'amitvxv' and co. and having a handfull of recrent tricks worth looking into
+## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after reading trough the scripts of PC-Tuning and Atlas by 'amitvxv' and co. and having a handfull of recrent tricks worth looking into.

 This project is undergoing change, testing and has not settled.
 It might not run as expected, experience adviced.
-This will remove all removable Windows packages on the system.
+This will remove all removable Windows packages for all users on the system.

 The goal of this project is to optimize/minimize and harden Windows systems, making the deployed system more maintainable with tools like winget and UniGetUI and the 3rd party module 'PSWindowsUpdate'.